tirop/Global_Education_Analysis/README.md

 This project explores global education trends from **2007 to 2022** using **SQL** for exploratory data analysis (EDA) and **Tableau** for data visualization.
 The goal is to uncover **EdTech market opportunities** by analyzing education levels, GDP, and trends in schooling improvements.

 The project consists of two main parts:
-1️ **Exploratory Data Analysis (EDA) using SQL** – Data cleaning, aggregation, and key insights.
+1️ **Exploratory Data Analysis (EDA) using SQL**: Data cleaning, aggregation, and key insights.
-2️ **Tableau Dashboard** – Visualizing insights for business decision-making.
+2️ **Tableau Dashboard**: Visualizing insights for business decision-making.

 ---